 Figure 6.
 Mechanistic explanation for higher-order interactions.
 A) The resource uptake rates of the mid and late season species over the course of a growing season, with and without the early species.
-Gray vertical lines show the day at which the mid-season species stops growing with and without the early species.
-B) The average resource uptake rates of the mid and late season species in the absence and presence of the early season species.
+Vertical lines show the day at which the mid-season species stops growing with and without the early species.
+B) The time-averaged resource uptake rates of the mid and late season species in the absence and presence of the early season species.

 Supporting Information – Additional Tables